The performance appraisal process seems to be dreaded by everyone. It's almost a cliche to hate on them at this point.

 "It is a truism of management that the worst possible way to give someone performance feedback (and have it accepted as constructive critique) is to save it until the end of the year and give it all at once, just at the very moment when his or her acknowledging the critique will in one way or another affect compensation."

 Research from Harvard also finds that feedback, when tied to compensation discussions as part of your performance appraisal process, can trigger the "fight or flight" instinct.
-This causes a variety of physiological and mental responses that negatively impact your team member's effectiveness.
+This causes a variety of physiological and mental responses that negatively impact your team member's effectiveness and makes them less likely to listen deeply in their one on one appraisal meeting.

 How 1 on 1 meetings help:

-Good 1 on 1 meetings include discussing feedback.
-This allows you to tackle problems as they arise, instead of waiting.
+Good one to one meetings include discussing feedback.
+This allows you to tackle problems as they arise, instead of waiting for your once or twice per year reviews.
 Also, if you're regularly talking about issues, both positive praise, and areas for improvement, then there should be few surprises at review time.

 Too often, the only time managers give any coaching and feedback is during the performance appraisal process.
 This creates a variety of problems.